CCI-Tools/cate/doc/source/user_manual/um_setup.rst

 It is recommended to use an up-to-date computer, with at least 8GB of RAM and a multi-core CPU.
 The most important bottlenecks will first be the data transfer rate from local data caches into the executing program, so it is advised to use fast solid state disks.
-Secondly, the internet connection speed matters, because the CCI Toolbox will frequently have to download data from remote services in order to cache it locally.
+Secondly, the internet connection speed matters, because Cate will frequently have to download data from remote services in order to cache it locally.

 Operating Systems
 -----------------

-The CCI Toolbox is supposed to work on up-to-date Windows, Mac OS X, and Linux operating systems.
+The Cate is supposed to work on up-to-date Windows, Mac OS X, and Linux operating systems.

 Installation